openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/media/camera/cj-camera-torch-use.md

     }
     ```

-4. Use the [setTorchMode](../../../../API_Reference/source_en/apis/CameraKit/cj-apis-multimedia-camera.md#func-settorchmodetorchmode) method in the [CameraManager](../../../../API_Reference/source_en/apis/CameraKit/cj-apis-multimedia-camera.md#class-cameramanager) class to set the flashlight mode of the current device.
-Additionally, use the [getTorchMode](../../../../API_Reference/source_en/apis/CameraKit/cj-apis-multimedia-camera.md#func-gettorchmode) method in the [CameraManager](../../../../API_Reference/source_en/apis/CameraKit/cj-apis-multimedia-camera.md#class-cameramanager) class to retrieve the current flashlight mode of the device.
+4. Use the [setTorchMode](../../../../API_Reference/source_en/apis/CameraKit/cj-apis-multimedia-camera.md#func-settorchmodetorchmode) method in the [CameraManager](../../../../API_Reference/source_en/apis/CameraKit/cj-apis-multimedia-camera.md#class-cameramanager) class to set the flashlight mode for the current device.
+Additionally, use the [getTorchMode](../../../../API_Reference/source_en/apis/CameraKit/cj-apis-multimedia-camera.md#func-gettorchmode) method in the [CameraManager](../../../../API_Reference/source_en/apis/CameraKit/cj-apis-multimedia-camera.md#class-cameramanager) class to retrieve the current flashlight mode.

     > **Note:**
     >
-    > Before using the [getTorchMode](../../../../API_Reference/source_en/apis/CameraKit/cj-apis-multimedia-camera.md#func-gettorchmode) method, you must first register to monitor flashlight status changes.
-Refer to [Status Monitoring](#状态监听).
+    > Before using the [getTorchMode](../../../../API_Reference/source_en/apis/CameraKit/cj-apis-multimedia-camera.md#func-gettorchmode) method, you must first register a listener for flashlight state changes.
+Refer to [State Monitoring](#状态监听).

     <!-- compile -->